mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-intro/item.en.md

 title: "Neural networks fundamentals with Python – intro"
 ---

-This first post in a series to implement a neural network from *scratch* concerns itself with the setup you have to do, both in terms of software and in terms of knowledge.
+This is the first post in a series to implement a neural network from *scratch*.
+We will set things up, in terms of software to install, knowledge we need and some code to serve as backbone for the remainder of the series.

 ===